vacuumlabs/cardano-hw-cli/docs/governance-voting-registration-example.md

 ```
 (You should add `--voting-purpose` to change the voting purpose to something other than Catalyst.)

-Alternatively, in case you want to split your voting power among several voting keys, the keys and their voting power weights can be specified like this:
+Alternatively, in case you want to split your voting power among several vote keys, the keys and their voting power weights can be specified like this:
 ```
 cardano-hw-cli governance voting-registration-metadata \
 --mainnet \